Stingray148/Data-Science-Portfolio/README.md

 # Data Visualization Portfolio

 ## About Me
-Use this space to introduce yourself to an audience (think about your target audience).
-Tell them about who you are, your skills, your strengths, your interests, and career aspirations.

-Welcome to my data visualization portfolio!
-Here, you'll find a collection of projects showcasing my skills in data analysis and visualization.
-I am passionate about turning data into meaningful insights and compelling visuals.
+Hi!
+I’m Ray Reyes, an Economics major and Data Science minor with a passion for turning data into clear, compelling visuals.
+This portfolio showcases projects that blend analytical rigor with creative design, ranging from interactive dashboards to infographics and data remixes.
+These projects combine my personal passions and my academic interest.
+I’m skilled in Python, Pandas, Plotly, Dash, and tools like Inkscape and Canva.

 <!--Include links to documents or sites that may be useful to your target audience: website, LinkedIn, your cv/resume, github, a community you contribute to, etc -->

-To learn more about me, you can visit my [Linked In](https://www.linkedin.com/in/raymon-reyes-b51746276/), my [github](https://github.com/Stingray148), or read my [CV](Images/CV.pdf).
+To learn more about me, you can visit my [Linked In](https://www.linkedin.com/in/raymon-reyes-b51746276/), my [github](https://github.com/Stingray148), or read my [Resume](Images/Raymon Reyes Resume.pdf).

 ---